SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 # you can now run `uv run python ...` etc
 ```

-The Nix shell comes with short-hand alises in `shell.nix` such as `pytest` for `uv run pytest .`.
+The Nix shell comes with short-hand alises in `shell.nix` such as `pytest` for `uv run pytest .` etc.

 #### Auto-activation with Direnv (Optional)

 **Warning: `direnv` allow the execution of any arbitrary bash code in `.envrc`, please examine `.envrc` before you proceed!**

-[`direnv`](https://direnv.net/) is used to automatically activate `devenv` when you enter into the folder containing this repository.
+[`direnv`](https://direnv.net/) is used to automatically activate the Nix flake when you enter into the folder containing this repository.
 First, install it via the [official installation guide](https://direnv.net/docs/installation.html) and [hook it into your shell](https://direnv.net/docs/hook.html) (HINT: run `echo $SHELL` to see what shell you are using).
 Then, inside the project directory where `.envrc` is in the same folder, run...

 ```bash
 direnv allow  # allow execution of .envrc automatically